 Trust Disputes, What are the type of Trust Disputes

 Estate litigation is complex and often emotional when conflict arises between family members grieving the loss of a loved one.
 Disputes between trustees and beneficiaries or amongst trustees most commonly arise when a concerned party believes the trustee is not fulfilling their duties and obligations.
-What are the duties and obligations of a trustee, and what can you do as a concerned party?

 What is a Trust?

 A trust is a legal agreement where one party holds title to assets for the benefit of others.
 In addition, a testamentary trust the testator (person leaving the will) establishes the trust leaving the trustee as owner of the property for the benefit of the recipients of the will, the beneficiaries.

 What is the Role of the Executor or Estate Trustee?